Here are some of the questions we are most often asked, and our responses to them…

 A: Much of what we look for in a volunteer is the same as what we look for in a new family for one of our rescues (see above).
 Beyond that though, we look for people who can balance their heart and head and, very important, who are positive team players who communicate with and play well with others, much like a Cavalier:).
 Volunteers foster dogs, but they also help with picking up rescues from owners and shelters, doing home visits with prospective families when the foster family is not able to do this, and assisting with fundraising.
 If you are interested in volunteering, please go to our Volunteer page, complete the online volunteer application, and then contact the representative for your state so he or she knows of your interest.
 Rescue Coordinators for each state are listed on our Contact Us page.

 Q: Does Cavalier Rescue USA have regional or state subsidiaries?

-We are organized by state and region, but are one national group, operating as Cavalier Rescue USA.
-We are the first national and longest standing group organized and dedicated to rescue of all Cavaliers who need our help, always with an emphasis on helping those most in need, including senior and special needs Cavaliers.
+A: We are one national group with foster homes all across the USA.
+We are the first national and longest standing organization dedicated to the rescue of all Cavaliers who need our help, regardless of age or condition.